opnfv/functest/docs/testing/user/userguide/troubleshooting.rst

     ping <public IP>

 If the ping does not return anything, try to ping from the Host where the Docker container is running.
-If that solves the problem, check the iptable rules because there might be some rules rejecting ICMP or TCP traffic coming/going from/to the container.
+If that solves the problem, check the iptables rules because there might be some rules rejecting ICMP or TCP traffic coming/going from/to the container.